 Volunteers are subject to background checks and are required to conduct themselves in accordance with the rules of the Department and the facility.

-Volunteer Programs also gathers outside donations for inmate programs.
+Volunteer Service Coordinators also gather outside donations for offender programs.
 Readily accepted donations include: religious items, fiction books, craft materials, unused greeting cards, and gently used toys.